PhobicRemnant/rust_stuff/tutorials/README.md

 ### List:

 1.- Hello world program.
-A classic.
+A classic.}

-2.- Temperature converter, from Fahrenheit to Celcius and viceversa.
+2.- Guessing game, from the book, Chapter 2.

-Here I will fill the tutorials as I go.
+3.- Temperature converter, from Fahrenheit to Celcius and viceversa.